-As David comments in the documentary about why wants to make a wrestling comeback: “I don’t care about being a champ or anything like that.
+David comments in the documentary about why he wants to make a wrestling comeback: “I don’t care about being a champ or anything like that.
 I care about respect.”
 And he says of wrestling: “I want to figure out this world.”
 His journey back into the wrestling world is volatile, painful and sometimes humiliating, but also has some moments of joy and triumph.

 Of course, there are plenty of skeptics (including David’s ex-wife and his daughter) about his foray back into wrestling.
 Also weighing in with his opinion in a separate interview is wrestling legend Ric Flair, who’s shown commenting at the beginning of the documentary.
 Flair describes David as a “gentleman” who has his blessing as a person.
 But when Flair is asked if he would give his blessing to David as a wrestler, Flair replies: “Let’s not get carried away here.”
 Flair then adds with a smile, “He’s my hero when I look at his wife.”

 A few of David’s low points in this film might or might not have been staged.
 David gets into a fist fight with wrestler Brian Knobbs of Legends of Wrestling when they argue about his idea to get back into wrestling.
-David and his male friend Stacey Souther get some of his old wrestling costumes out of storage to so that he can pose for publicity photos that he plans to autograph at an upcoming wrestling fan convention.
+In another scenes, David and his male friend Stacey Souther get some of his old wrestling costumes out of storage to so that he can pose for publicity photos that he plans to autograph at an upcoming wrestling fan convention.
 But when he gets to the wrestling fan convention, most of the fans there ignore him, and David is shown looking forlorn and embarrassed at his table where has no one lined up to see him.